AndreasChristensen89/cleaner-copenhagen/README.md

 ### Unfixed bugs:
 * Testing in Firefox went well with functionality, but the Google Font Lato was not loaded.
 * H3 text for two meetup times media query 1340px goes outside their background when pushed together.
+* Favicon.ico not included - After consulting Slack tutors I learned that it's not necessary

 ## Deployment
 The site was deployed to GitHub pages, and goes as follows: